Ambry Thomas

-Ambry Thomas (born September 9, 1999) is an American professional football cornerback for the Philadelphia Eagles of the National Football League (NFL).
-He played college football for the Michigan Wolverines, and was selected by the San Francisco 49ers in the third round of the 2021 NFL draft.
+Ambry Thomas (born September 9, 1999) is an American professional football cornerback.
+He played college football for the Michigan Wolverines and was selected by the San Francisco 49ers in the third round of the 2021 NFL draft.
+Thomas has also been a member of the Indianapolis Colts and Minnesota Vikings.

 Early life

 Thomas attended Martin Luther King High School in Detroit, Michigan.
 He played wide receiver and cornerback.
 Thomas played in the 2017 U.S. Army All-American Bowl.
 He committed to the University of Michigan to play college football.

 College career

-Thomas spent his first two years at Michigan in 2017 and 2018 as a backup, recording 16 tackles and one interception during the two years.
-Prior to the 2019 season he spent a month in the hospital after being diagnosed with colitis.
-After believing he'd have to sit out the year due to the condition, Thomas returned and he became a starter for the first time.
+Thomas spent his first two years at Michigan in 2017 and 2018 as a backup, recording 16 tackles and an interception during the two years.
+Prior to the 2019 season, Thomas spent a month in the hospital after being diagnosed with colitis.
+After believing that he would have to sit out the year due to the condition, Thomas returned and became a starter for the first time.
 He started all 13 games and had 38 tackles and three interceptions that season.
 Thomas opted out of the 2020 season and entered the 2021 NFL draft.